So you’ve chosen the element of form in art to work on today?

 you like the soft silvery greys of some weathered wood?
 You could add touches of metallic silver paint.
 Or even silver leaf?
 Nice!

-Or go wild - paint it bright oranges and pinks with purples in the shadows!
+Or go wild - use bright oranges and pinks with purples in the shadows!

 Of course, your artist's walk doesn't have to be at the beach.
-A walk in the woods, local park or even your kitchen are good places to find objects.
-(Many famous artists have found inspiration in their kitchens!)
+A walk in the woods or local park could be good places to spark off your imagination.

-This is one of the ways abstract painting can give our imagination free rein to express our ideas.
+Abstract painting is just one of the ways our imagination has free rein to express our thoughts and ideas.

-So, whether you decide to go abstract or realistic, the element of form in art is a fantastic tool to capture and express the beauty of the world - or of your shining inner self!
+So, whether you decide to go abstract or realistic, the element of form in art is a fantastic tool to convey ideas - or to capture and express the beauty of the world.

 Your easel awaits!